 Life partners Kaitlin Milroy and Alex Millaire who make music together as bilingual folk duo Moonfruits.
 “Atoms Of The Apartment” comes from their upcoming English language album “Salt”, which they describe as a bit of a love song with some quantum physics thrown into the mix.

 Toronto’s The Henrys are a lyrical Toronto band who usually bring in guest vocalists to sing their songs.
-Because of pandemic recording challenges, bandleader Don Rooke decided to sing the songs himself on their latest project rather than bring guest vocalists in deliver the words.
+Because of pandemic recording challenges, bandleader Don Rooke decided to sing the songs himself on their latest project.
 A pretty good job he does too – there is a bit of a Kurt Wagner Lambchop feel to his singing voice.
 On this episode we play “A Night Beyond Repair”, a reflection on longing from their newly released album “Shrug”.

 “This time it made sense to sing the songs myself, to explore personal ideas that developed over a few years of the pandemic, including concerns about what kind of planet we’re handing to our children.”